 So go check those out in the old videos.

-I think it's cause it's also the easiest thing to make your mask custom is to just rip that visor off as soon as you get it out of the box.
+[Mark] I think it's because it's also the easiest thing to make your mask custom is to just rip that visor off as soon as you get it out of the box.

-If you've got one and maybe we'll pick you randomly for a future video otherwise go to lonewolfpaintball.com, pick up one or both of these amazing hoppers and we'll see you next time.
+Leave a comment.
+If you've got one and maybe we'll pick you randomly for a future video otherwise go to our website, and pick up one or both of these amazing hoppers and we'll see you next time.